 Both Pluto and 2014 MU69 lie within the Kuiper Belt, a collection of icy rocks that surrounds the outer reaches of the solar system.
 These objects are thought to be pristine samples from the early solar system, cast out into the boundary zone through gravitational interactions with the larger objects that would grow into planets.
 Examining them should reveal insight into what was happening in the solar system in the first stages of its lifetime.

-Also known by its nickname Ultima Thule (pronounced TOOL-ie), MU69 was the first object in space to be explored by a spacecraft that launched before the object's discovery.
+Previously known by its nickname Ultima Thule (pronounced TOOL-ie), MU69, now officially named Arrokoth, was the first object in space to be explored by a spacecraft that launched before the object's discovery.

 As early as 2003, the National Academy of Sciences' Planetary Decadal Survey strongly recommended that the visit to Pluto include flybys of small Kuiper Belt objects (KBOs).
 Observing multiple targets would provide greater insight into the previously unexplored segment of the solar system.
 New Horizons launched in 2006 with extra fuel for such a flyby, and its power and communications systems are prepared to work at distances beyond Pluto's orbit for years to come.